panthajan/LinuxNameSpace/README.md

 Run In Root Namespace:

-1. Here we will create two namespace;For Create Network nameSpace will Execute Below Command on Cli of root namespace(Host OS);
+1. Here we will create two namespace; For Create Network nameSpace will Execute Below Command on Cli of root namespace(Host OS);
 $ ip netns add pc-one
 $ ip netns add pc-two